 Since 2011, the Federal Office for the Environment (FOEN) has a statutory obligation to warn the population and the authorities of flood events.
 It is thus working to provide hydrological forecasts for the entire territory of Switzerland in the future.

-The FOEN currently publishes hydrological forecasts on its home page for 33 stations.
+The FOEN currently publishes hydrological forecasts on its home page for 35 stations.
 Since plans to publish forecasts for 51 stations are in the works, the state can still not be rated as positive.
-Forecasts for water level monitoring stations in Engadin and parts of western Switzerland as well as at all large lakes will follow in the next few years.
+Forecasts for water level monitoring stations in Engadin as well as at all large lakes will follow by mid 2021.
 In addition, several projects are underway to improve the accuracy of hydrological forecasts.
 The development in recent years has been too slow, which is why it is rated as unsatisfactory.
-Nevertheless, it is assumed that the goal of 51 forecast stations will very likely be achieved by 2021.

 - Related indicators